by Andrea M. Darcy

 Risky or destructive behaviours.

-Solitary pursuits like video gaming, watching television, and internet surfing are a warning sign when they bring no pleasure and take up so much time there is no space left for friends, family, or other activities.
+Solitary pursuits like video gaming, watching television, and internet surfing are a warning sign when they bring no pleasure.
+And when they take up so much time there is no space left for friends, family, or other activities.
 Although work is necessary for most of us, burying yourself in excessive amounts of work by choice can also be a sign you are depressed.

 Why am I depressed, and what can I do about it?